matepek/vscode-catch2-test-adapter/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Check the [known issues](https://github.com/matepek/vscode-catch2-test-adapter/blob/master/documents/support.md#known-issues) list.
 - [ ] The latest version of the extension was used.
 - [ ] It is not related to remote-vscode or I checked the following [issue](https://github.com/matepek/vscode-catch2-test-adapter/issues/201)
+- [ ] Imagine yourself into my position and think how hard to debug the issue without insufficient information.
+      I understand that you have privacy concerns and I expect you to understand that this extension is developed for free.
+      Thanks.

 **Describe the bug**